linwei0763/PyTunnel/readme.md

 # feature

+* compute_deformation_ring.py
-* compute the deformation of lining rings
+compute the deformation of lining rings
+* count_num_point.py
-* count the number of points
+count the number of points
+* count_ring.py
+count the number of rings in each station
+* find_neighbour_tunnel.py
-* find points in the local neighbourhood and structural neighbourhood of the centre point
+find points in the local neighbourhood and structural neighbourhood of the centre point
+* generate_synthetic_data.py
-* generate synthetic point clouds
+generate synthetic point clouds